arana2/VM-Fleet-Commander/README.md

 Helpful Tips:
 -	I recommend developing in Visual Studio Code.
 From my experience, it is lightweight, rich feature set, and support for various extensions.
 -	As for extensions, I used:
-o	Bicep – validates the code syntax and provide helpful suggestions. o	Powershell - write and debug PowerShell scripts within Visual Studio Code. o	Azure Resource Manager (ARM) Tools - The Azure Resource Manager (ARM) Tools for Visual Studio Code provides language support, resource snippets, and resource auto-completion to help you create and validate Azure Resource Manager templates.
+  <br>o	Bicep – validates the code syntax and provide helpful suggestions.
+  <br>o	Powershell - write and debug PowerShell scripts within Visual Studio Code.
+  <br>o	Azure Resource Manager (ARM) Tools - The Azure Resource Manager (ARM) Tools for Visual Studio Code provides language support, resource snippets, and resource auto-completion to help you create and validate Azure Resource Manager templates.
 -	GitHub is a great resource for backing up the Bicep files and version control.
 What’s great is Visual Studio Code has GitHub integrated into the software for easily backing up your code and accessing the repository anywhere.

 Steps: